Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/README.md

 While building a chip, two terms needs to be understood- utilization factor and aspect ratio.

-Utilization factor = area occupied by the netlist/total area of the core.
+Utilization factor = Area occupied by the netlist/total area of the core.

-Aspect ratio= height of core/ width of the core.
+Aspect ratio= Height of core/ Width of the core.

 2. Defining the location of preplaced cells